GeoNode/geonode-workshop/slides/setup-geonode-systemwide.md

 # use username: 'geonode' and password: 'geonode'

 $ sudo geonode-updateip localhost:8001
-# update the address where the GeoNode instance is running
+# tell geonode which is its trusted address.
 ```

 **You have installed GeoNode!
 Congratulations!!!**